-At the present, there are 25 students per class for 1st - 5th grade with each grade having three classrooms.
-There are two half-day and two full-day Kindergarten classrooms.
-This is 75 students per grade or 450 students, K-5.
+At the present, there are 25 students per class for 1st-5th grade with each grade having three classrooms.
+There are 18 students each in of two half-day classrooms and 20 students each in each of two full-day Kindergarten classrooms (451 students, K-5).

 TCKS is a school of choice within the district, which is largely self-governing through the Site Based Management Committee.
-In theory, all schools in the PSD operate under a site based management policy, but at TCKS we fulfill the promise of site-based management by truly making most of the decisions regarding the school ourselves.
+At TCKS we fulfill the promise of site-based management by truly making most of the decisions regarding the school ourselves.
+We do this through our unique empowerment structure wherein both staff members and parents have a vote.
 TCKS operates as an integral part of the Poudre School District, gaining the benefits of the District's expertise, management, and resources.
 The District also benefits from the ideas and concepts developed at TCKS.
 At the same time, the direction of our children's education is decided locally at the school.
 We believe that we have the best features of a traditional school and a charter school and that our school is a model for the future.

-TCKS is not a charter school although we have some similarities with charter schools.
+However, TCKS is not a charter school, although we do have some similarities with charter schools.
 Like TCKS, charter schools are public schools, are often founded by parents, and parents are often responsible for a large share of the school governance and policy-making.
 However, there are significant differences between TCKS and a charter school.
 A charter school operates independently of the school district, controlled only by the terms of a written charter (contract) between the charter school and the district.
 The relationship between the district and the charter is only pursuant to the terms of the charter.
 Charter schools are also responsible for obtaining and paying for their own buildings.